mason-cds-intro-comput-sci/intro-cds/docs/github.md

 Since you most likely have a new account, there won't be much here right now.
 If you click the **Repositories** tab at the top of your profile, it will display a list of repositories associated with your account, *however keep in mind that it will not have any content you work on for the class*.
+This is because the repositories you create for the class assignments are created under the class organization rather than associated with you.
-This is important to keep in mind when you are looking for your files!
+This is important to keep in mind when you are looking for your files - see below for how to find your class assignment repositories.

 ### Settings